How to Wash a Comforter

 - Polyester or down alternative

 The most common fillers are down or polyester.
 Either filling is washable at home.
-Cotton, silk and wool are harder to wash at home, and it's normally recommended that they be professionally cleaned.
+Cotton, silk and wool are harder to wash at home.
+It's normally recommended that these comforters be professionally cleaned.

 Tips for Washing a Comforter

 Before you pop your comforter in the washing machine, there are a few things to take into consideration.

 - Read the label: The product care label will give you the washing recommendations for your comforter.
 If it says "dry-clean only" do not attempt to wash it at home, since it may ruin your comforter.

 - Use a large capacity machine: Comforters are bulky.
 Putting it in a small washer or dryer may damage the machine and comforter.
 If you do not have a large capacity machine, go to a laundromat.
 Laundromats typically have larger capacity machines for use, and it's less expensive than taking your comforter to a dry-cleaner.

 - Wash alone: Comforters, especially king-size comforters, will take up most of the room in the washing machine and dryer.
 A comforter needs space in order to get properly clean.

 - Brighten yellowing: Sweat, sunlight and detergent residue can all cause all-white comforters to turn yellow.
 Create a brightening soak by mixing in 1/2 cup of regular bleach for every 2 gallons of cool water.
 Use a liquid measuring cup to ensure you add the right amount of bleach.
 Once the solution is ready, drop in the comforter and allow it to rest for about five minutes.
 Then, remove the comforter and launder it immediately.